Imperial War Museum Duxford: Land Warfare Hall

 The Land Warfare Hall was opened on 28 September 1992 by Field Marshal Lord Bramall on behalf of Prime Minister John Major.
-The building provides accommodation for the Imperial War Museum's collection of armoured vehicles, artillery and military vehicles.
-Also included are vehicles belonging to the Duxford Aviation Society Military Vehicle Section.
-The hall comprises a viewing balcony that runs for most of the length of the hall, providing views over a range of tableaux of vehicles, tanks and artillery that run chronologically from the First World War to the present day.
-Notable among the First World War exhibits is a battle-damaged artillery limber used by L Battery Royal Horse Artillery during an action at Néry in September 1914 where three Victoria Crosses were won.
-The Second World War in particular is illustrated with tableaux of the North African Campaign, the Eastern Front and the invasion of Normandy.
+The building provided accommodation for the Imperial War Museum's collection of armoured vehicles, artillery and military vehicles.
+Also included were vehicles belonging to the Duxford Aviation Society Military Vehicle Section.
+The hall comprised a viewing balcony that runs for most of the length of the hall, providing views over a range of tableaux of vehicles, tanks and artillery that run chronologically from the First World War to the present day.
+Notable among the First World War exhibits was a battle-damaged artillery limber used by L Battery Royal Horse Artillery during an action at Néry in September 1914 where three Victoria Crosses were won.
+The Second World War in particular was illustrated with tableaux of the North African Campaign, the Eastern Front and the invasion of Normandy.
 Outside the building is a Whale floating roadway bridge span from Mulberry B harbour at Arromanches.

-Significant vehicles in the collection include three command vehicles used by Field Marshal Montgomery, commander of 21st Army Group during the north-west Europe campaign.
-Also on display are extracts from Montgomery's personal papers, which are held by the Imperial War Museum's Department of Documents.
-Other tableaux depict scenes from post-1945 conflicts such as the Korean War, the Northern Ireland Troubles, the Falklands War, British peacekeeping contributions in Bosnia and the Gulf War.
-As many of the vehicles in the Land Warfare Hall are maintained in running condition, the site features garages and a running area behind the building.
+Significant vehicles in the collection included three command vehicles used by Field Marshal Montgomery, commander of 21st Army Group during the north-west Europe campaign.
+Also on display were extracts from Montgomery's personal papers, which are held by the Imperial War Museum's Department of Documents.
+Other tableaux depicted scenes from post-1945 conflicts such as the Korean War, the Northern Ireland Troubles, the Falklands War, British peacekeeping contributions in Bosnia and the Gulf War.
+As many of the vehicles in the Land Warfare Hall were maintained in running condition, the site features garages and a running area behind the building.

-Various diorama are exhibited, including of the Battle of the Tennis Court.
+Various diorama were exhibited, including of the Battle of the Tennis Court.

 Forgotten War

-The Land Warfare Hall also houses the Forgotten War exhibition, which opened on 25 March 1999 and was a joint project between the Imperial War Museum and the Burma Star Association.
+The Land Warfare Hall also housed the Forgotten War exhibition, which opened on 25 March 1999 and was a joint project between the Imperial War Museum and the Burma Star Association.
 The Association represents veterans of the Burma campaign who often consider themselves to have fought in a "Forgotten Army" compared to those who fought in Europe.
-The exhibition explores aspects of the Second World War in the Far East and features artifacts, archival film and photographs, and tableaux depicting scenes such as troops moving through jungle and a Burmese village.
+The exhibition explored aspects of the Second World War in the Far East and featured artifacts, archival film and photographs, and tableaux depicting scenes such as troops moving through jungle and a Burmese village.
 The exhibition was supported financially by the Burma Star Association and by £126,000 from the National Heritage Memorial Fund.